 The best use for a building might be its next use, and not the one for which it was built.
 Textile mills that survive today are almost all in their second or third use, something unimaginable to their builders.
 They present an opportunity for creative design interventions that will use again and again the embodied carbon that went into their initial construction.
 Not restoration, not minimal intervention, but rehabilitation, refurbishment and revalidation of mills.
 Does SPAB approve?

 Mark Watson of Historic Environment Scotland's Conservation Team will present some of his wide ranging research into the life cycle of a textile mill, from orginal construction through use, managed decline, evenutal adaptation and re-use.
+Mark will be joined by co- presenter Iara Calton, PhD student at Glasgow University, who will describe the digital map resources she created with National Library of Scotland, mapping mill locations.
 This promises to be a most thought-provoking and interesting discussion, make sure you join us for the Q&A session at the end as well.

 This event is part of Milling Matters - Four Fabulous Lectures, which are being held in the run-up to National Mills Weekend.
 These events are being hosted jointly by SPAB Scotland and Perth and Kinross Heritage Trust as a preamble to our flagship event to be held in Perth Lower City Mills on 7/8 May 2022 - Scottish Mills Weekend.